How To Develop A Telemedicine Application: An Ultimate Guide To Telehealth App Development

 Synchronous

-Synchronous telemedicine products are probably the closest thing to a traditional appointment at the doctor’s office, as the patient and the provider communicate in real time.
+Synchronous telemedicine products are probably the closest thing to a traditional appointment at the doctor’s office: the patient and the provider communicate in real time.
 The doctor can provide consultations, review the results of tests, or even guide the patient remotely through the procedures that can be performed at home.
 One of the benefits of telemedicine apps employing the synchronous model is that they make medical services accessible to people who otherwise have limited access to healthcare.
 Synchronous communication also allows for the use of telemedicine for urgent patient care.

 Asynchronous